 Throughout their lives, most children experience a stressful event, trouble making friends, or adjusting to changes at school or home.
 Some children need more help than others to get through these times.
 If you or other adults in your child’s life are concerned about your child’s behavior, play therapy can help.
 It gives children an outlet to express themselves through a safe medium of play.
 In addition, by speaking with the play therapist in parent consultations, you will gain a better understanding of what your child is going through.

 What type of child benefits from Play Therapy?

 Play therapy can be a successful medium for many children.
-Children that benefit from this approach are children that struggle with trust or opening up to adults and/or other children appear withdrawn or introverted.
+Children that benefit from this approach are children that struggle with trust or opening up to adults and/or other children or appear withdrawn or introverted.
 Play therapy can also be a successful medium for attention seeking and aggressive children.
-Play therapy is also a good fit for children with language challenges such as learning disability or selective mutism because a play therapist knows that children can communicate their feelings without talking about it, and instead by playing in a particular way.
+Play therapy is also a good fit for children with language challenges such as learning disabilities or selective mutism because a play therapist knows that children can communicate their feelings without talking about it, and instead by playing in a particular way.